ScyllaDB University Live | Free Virtual Training Event

 How X Cloud Autoscaling Works¶

-• Scaling Up: If utilization rises above the target, the system adds more instances or transitions to larger instance sizes.
+• Scaling Up: If utilization rises above the target threshold, the system adds more instances or transitions to larger instance sizes to adjust the cluster shape.
+This usually occurs when utilization exceeds the target by more than 5%.

-• Scaling Down: If utilization falls below the target, the system reduces the number of instances or switches to smaller instance sizes.
+• Scaling Down: If utilization falls below the target, the system reduces the number of instances or switches to smaller instance sizes to reduce costs.
+This occurs when utilization falls more than 5% below the target.
+The resulting configuration should remain as close as possible to the target while factoring in capacity precision.

-While the system gravitates toward your target, achieving an exact value is not always possible because scaling occurs in increments based on instance capacity.
-This precision is limited to the size of the smallest instance, which, in most cases, is 503 GB.
+While the cluster capacity gravitates toward your target, achieving an exact value is not always possible because scaling occurs in increments fixed based on instance capacity.
+This precision is limited by the size of the smallest available instance, which, in most cases, is 503 GB.
 This means that while a 50 TB cluster might see 1% storage adjustments, a small 503 GB cluster would scale by 100% increments.

 Instance Selection and Optimization¶

 By default, X Cloud uses all instance types within a selected family.
-In some cases, customers may want to restrict which instance sizes are used to take advantage of specific pricing agreements.
-However, such limitations may introduce several technical drawbacks.
+In some cases, you may want to restrict the instance sizes used.
+This is convenient if you want to take advantage of specific pricing agreements.
+However, such limitations may introduce scaling precision or lead to capacity issues.

 Reduced Scaling Precision¶

-Limiting available instance types reduces scaling granularity.
-For example, disabling the smallest type (e.g., i8g.large) forces the autoscaler to use larger increments like i8g.xlarge (1006 GB) or i8g.2xlarge (2013 GB), making scaling less precise.
+Limiting available instance types can be useful for optimizing the cost, but can reduce scaling granularity.
+For example, disabling the smallest type (e.g., i8g.large) forces the ScyllaDB Cloud to use larger increments like i8g.xlarge (1006 GB) or i8g.2xlarge (2013 GB), making scaling of clusters less precise.

 Cloud Provider Capacity Issues¶